Ethnographic Museum, Belgrade: Building of the Museum

-The Museum Today
+The museum today

 The Ethnographic Museum now contains eight permanent exhibitions and about 300 temporary ones.
 The permanent exhibition occupies three levels of the building.
 Today, the Ethnographic Museum houses a large number of ethnographic objects, distributed in private collections (furniture, jewelry, traditions, costumes, folk architecture, industry, animal husbandry, transport, cult objects, etc.), has one of the richest specialized libraries in the Balkans and publishes professional publications, has a great conservation service that handles virtually all types of materials, has a large exhibition space, organizes extensive ethnographic research and has a lot of will and knowledge to carry out an ethnological and anthropological study of the 19th century.

 The Center for the Intangible Cultural Heritage of Serbia was inaugurated at the Ethnographic Museum in Belgrade in 2012.
 On 7 June 2013, in the Ethnographical Museum, a list of intangible cultural heritage of Serbia was presented, which consisted of 27 elements.
 In the next 10 years, as of June 2023, the list was expanded to include 57 elements.